seed-rs/seed/README.md

 but I think it integrates more naturally with the Rust language.

 **Why build a frontend in Rust over Elm or Javascript-based frameworks?**
 You may prefer writing in Rust, and using packages from Cargo vis npm.
+Getting started with this framework will, in most cases be faster, and require less config and setup overhead than with JS frameworks.

-Additionally, wasm-based frontends are usally faster than JS-based ones.
-You may choose this approach over Elm if you're already comfortable with Rust, want the performance benefits, or don't want to code business logic in a purely-functional langauge.
+You may choose
+this approach over Elm if you're already comfortable with Rust, want the performance benefits, or don't want to code business logic in a purely-functional langauge.

 Compared to React, for example, you may appreciate the consistency of how to write apps:
 There's no distinction between logic and display code; no restrictions on comments;